achingono/achingono.github.io/src/content/post/integrate-container-apps-api-management-bicep/index.md

 A policy is a reusable and composable component, implementing some commonly used API-related functionality.
 API Management offers over 50 built-in policies that take care of critical but undifferentiated horizontal concerns - for example, request transformation, routing, security, protection, caching.
 The policies can be applied at various scopes, which determine the affected APIs or operations and dynamically configured using policy expressions.
 For more information, see [Policies in Azure API Management](https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-policies).

-In order to make the Fronted API policy reusable, I saved it in a XML file `apimPolicies/api.xml`:
+In order to make the Fronted API policy reusable, we saved it in a XML file `apimPolicies/api.xml`:

 ```xml
 <policies>